Introducing some of the people at Riverside Writers

 Peter Caton: A retired family man from Wirral

 I’ve been a writer since about 2005.
-It began when my kids asked me to write a children’s adventure, originally told as a bedtime story some thirty years earlier.
-Once I’d started, I found the appetite to continue to write and develop my skill.
+It all began when my family asked me to write an adventure story, originally told thirty years earlier as a bedtime story!
+Once I’d started, I found the appetite to continue.

-Now it feels like I own a goldmine of experience, wisdom, and characters from which I can create and colour my material.
-I enjoy writing in a variety of genres: humour, drama, fantasy, poetry, and inspirational pieces for special occasions.
-I’ve got a lively and creative imagination that takes me to where the action is.
-I’ve got a good command of the English language – but always learning!
-And it’s a pleasure to belong to Riverside Writers, a group where there’s no pressure to become rich and famous.
-Simply to enjoy each other’s company and contributions, and to find encouragement.
+Now it feels like I own a goldmine of experience, wisdom, and adopted characters from which I can create and colour my material.
+I enjoy a variety of genres: humour, drama, fantasy, poetry, inspirational pieces for special occasions.
+I have a lively imagination that takes me to where the action is.
+I have a good command of the English language – while always learning!

-I believe writers have great privilege and power.
-Words can change us: often for the better but sometimes, sadly, for worse.
-While I always enjoy the writing experience, my aim is to make people better.
-Or to make better people.
-And that’s a worthwhile mission.
+I believe writers have privilege and power.
+Words can change us often for better but, sadly, sometimes for worse.
+Through the love of writing, my aim always is to help make people better.
+Or to help make better people.

 Gillian : Author, illustrator, and business woman.

 “Riverside Writers have helped encourage me so much since I joined.
 Best Decision I ever made coming along to the group.”
 (Gillian has been awarded a grant from Chester University to set up a business writing bespoke children’s books for families with terminal illness.)

 John Brown : Retired refrigeration engineer, widower, one son living at home.